 Chinese dysprosium exports

-For terbium, the decline seen in February continues: only three kilograms were exported, all of which went to Australia.
+For terbium, the decline seen in February continues: only 653 kilograms were exported, with 650 going to Estonia and only three kilograms to Australia.
 Since April 2025, China has imposed strict export controls on dysprosium, terbium, and other rare earth elements.
 For comparison, nearly 11 tonnes of terbium were shipped in March 2025, shortly before the measures took effect.

 Dysprosium and terbium enhance the performance of permanent magnets, particularly at high temperatures.
 China dominates the production of both materials.